beattie-130/weather_iss/README.md

 A Python application designed to demonstrate understadning of socket programming techniques.

-1. Get the project with `git clone`.
+1. Get the project with `git clone https://github.com/beattie-130/cse3461Project.git`.

 2. Run the server with `./server.py`.